gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 - The feet of the quizzers are to be on the floor while jumping.
 - A line-up card showing the seating order of each quizzer should be given to the quizmaster or scorekeeper before the start of each quiz.
 - No verbal or non-verbal communication is permitted between quizzers, coaches, or the audience from the time the quizmaster introduces the question type until points have been awarded.
-- Only a coach from a team presently participating in the quiz, or the meet director may confer with the officials.
+- Only a coach from a team presently participating in the quiz or the meet director may confer with the officials.
 - Coaches may have quiz material(s) on the platform during a timeout or prior to a quiz.
 - Quizzers will not touch the officials' table.
 - Quiz rooms will use jump measuring equipment to prevent ties.